-On a monthly basis, the President of Natural Agricultural Products will meet with human resource to determine the amount of job opportunities and if the diversity plan goals are being met, or on pace to be met.
-The President will document the accomplishments and bring before the Board of Directors to show progress.
+On a monthly basis, the President of Natural Agricultural Products will meet with human resource to determine the successes of the diversity plan goals, or on pace to be met.
+The President will document the accomplishments and bring them before the Board of Directors to show progress.
 These reports will be compiled month/month into a complete 12-month history that will be reported annually to the Commission upon renewal of provisional licensure.